ubc-aamodt-group/treelet-prefetching-for-rt/README.md

 Detailed documentation on what GPGPU-Sim models, how to configure it, and a guide to the source code can be found here: <http://gpgpu-sim.org/manual/>.
 Instructions for building doxygen source code documentation are included below.

-Previous versions of GPGPU-Sim (3.2.0 to 4.1.0) included the [GPUWattch Energy model](http://gpgpu-sim.org/gpuwattch/) which has been replaced by AccelWattch version 1.0 in GPGPU-Sim version 4.2.0.
-AccelWattch supports modern GPUs and is validated against a NVIDIA Volta QV100 GPU.
-Detailed documentation on AccelWattch can be found here: [AccelWattch Overview](https://github.com/VijayKandiah/accel-sim-framework#accelwattch-overview) and [AccelWattch MICRO'21 Artifact Manual](https://github.com/VijayKandiah/accel-sim-framework/blob/release/AccelWattch.md).
+Detailed documentation on GPUWattch including how to configure it and a guide to the source code can be found here: <http://gpgpu-sim.org/gpuwattch/>.

 If you have questions, please sign up for the google groups page (see gpgpu-sim.org), but note that use of this simulator does not imply any level of